EventAll/EventAll-Platform/README.md

 1. Install [Docker](https://www.docker.com/).
 2. Install the [Prisma](https://www.prisma.io/) CLI by typing `npm install -g prisma`.
 Prisma a GraphQL backend service that acts like an ORM (Object Relational Mapping) between GraphQL schemas and the actual data stored in the database.
+3. Install the `graphql-cli` globally by typing `npm install -g graphql-cli`.

 ## Editor